Get Involved

 Meeting Dates Application Closes Meeting Description

-Summative ELPAC Data Review Meeting May 14–15, 2025 (after-school hours) Application closed Participants will review data on the performance of field test items.
+Summative ELPAC Data Review Meeting May 26 and 27, 2026 (after-school hours) February 6, 2026 Participants will review data on the performance of field test items.

 Meeting Dates Application Closes Meeting Description

-Alternate ELPAC Data Review Meeting—Kindergarten through Grade 2 June 24, 2025 Application closed Participants will review data on the performance of field test items.
+Alternate ELPAC Data Review Meeting—Kindergarten through grade 2 June 24, 2025 Application closed Participants will review items for issues related to content, bias, and sensitivity that may affect the performance of particular groups of students.

-Combined Alternate Assessments Data Review Meeting—Grades 3 through 12 June 24, 25, and 26, 2025 Application closed Participants will review data on the performance of performance task items.
+Combined Alternate Assessments Data Review Meeting—Grades 3 through 12 June 24, 25, and 26, 2025 Application closed Participants will review items for issues related to content, bias, and sensitivity that may affect the performance of particular groups of students.

 ETS Scoring Job Opportunities